The 20 Best Pore Vacuums, Tested and Reviewed by Beauty Editors

 Which Skin Types Can Use Pore Vacuums?

-Pore vacuums are not for everyone, nor are they for every type of pimple.
+Pore vacuums are not for everyone, nor are they suited for every type of pimple or clogged pore.
 “Patients with sensitive skin may want to use a pore vacuum with caution,” warns Dr. Camp.
 Use can lead to irritation, inflammation, or broken blood vessels, especially in people who have rosacea.
 "You also have to be careful if you have any sort of bleeding disorder or bruise easily," adds Dr. Zeichner.
 "Do not use the devices if you have any open or raw skin or active skin issues like eczema."

-Pore vacuums are ideal for people who have oily or acne-prone skin, specifically those with blackheads or whiteheads that are already at a head.
+Pore vacuums are ideal for people who have oily or acne-prone skin, specifically those with blackheads or whiteheads that are already visible and have come to a head on the skin.
 “These devices are best used on comedones once they have developed,” Dr. Camp adds.
 “Those with more inflammatory acne, such as pustules and cystic lesions, will need a different form of treatment.”

 What Are the Risks of Using a Pore Vacuum?